Imperative Verbs

 1. Being Too Direct Without Politeness

 Using only the imperative verb without words like please or kindly can sound rude.
+See the following sentences:

-Incorrect: Bring me water.
+• Bring me water. (incorrect)

-Correct: Please bring me water.
+• Please bring me water. (correct)

 2. Overuse of Commands

 Using too many imperative sentences in a conversation can feel bossy.
+Therefore, you should always use balance commands with plite requests.

-3. Misplacement of Modifiers
+Misplacement of Modifiers

 Placing words in the wrong order can confuse the meaning.
+Here are examples to better understand this point:

-Incorrect: Quickly the door close.
+• Quickly the door close. (incorrect)

-Correct: Close the door quickly.
+• Close the door quickly.
+(Correct)

 Why Learn About Imperative Verbs?